Piscium SecurityPISCIUMSECURITY

 • Engineering workstation access

 Each connection point is a potential attack vector.
-The 2021 Oldsmar water treatment attack — where an attacker accessed an HMI through TeamViewer — demonstrated how trivial the IT-to-OT pivot can be.
+The 2021 Oldsmar water treatment attack, in which an attacker accessed an HMI through TeamViewer, demonstrated how trivial the IT-to-OT pivot can be.

 Trend 3: AI-Powered Threats